muchaeljohn739337-cloud/-modular-saas-platform/backend/README.render.md

 - Add a Render-based backup option for private DBs.
 - Wire Slack notifications to mention a channel or ping users on failures.

+## Rollbacks

+- `render-rollback.yml` added: a manual workflow to roll back to the last successful deploy (or a specific deploy id supplied by input).
+It works by finding the last successful deploy via the Render API and calling the redeploy endpoint.
+Use this only when you need to perform a manual rollback.

+Required repo secrets for rollback:
+ - `RENDER_API_KEY`
+ - `RENDER_SERVICE_ID`

+Notes:
+ - The rollback will trigger a redeploy for the target deploy id.
+Ensure you verify the resulting deployment and run health checks.

 ## Deploy approval / environment notes

 - The `.github/workflows/render-auto-deploy.yml` workflow in this repo uses the GitHub Environment named `production`.